Wilderness Orientation Q&A

-Because intense physical activity, that your body is not accustomed to, can cause a bit of irregularity with your cycle, we encourage ladies to pack extra feminine hygiene supplies in case their menstrual cycle happens while on Wilderness.
+Because intense physical activity, that your body is not accustomed to, can cause a bit of irregularity with your cycle, we encourage ladies to pack extra feminine hygiene supplies in case their menstrual cycle happens during Outdoor Orientation.
 Proper backcountry etiquette is to pack out all used supplies, just like with TP, and we will provide bags to do so and ensure all students have support and instruction to understand and feel confident addressing normal physiological functions.

 We can’t wait to see you in August for New Family Orientation and the start of your CRMS adventure.
-If you have any additional questions about Wilderness, please feel free to reach out to Darryl Fuller, Outdoor Program Manager.
+If you have any additional questions about Wilderness Orientation, please feel free to reach out to Diane Hackl, Director of Active Programs.